-In order to assist PLMN selection procedure, the WLAN UE creates a list of AvailableWSIDs.
-The list of Available WSIDs consists of all WSIDs found in passive scanning and all WSIDs received as a result of active scanning.
+In order to assist PLMN selection procedure, the WLAN UE shall create a list of available WSIDs.
+The list of available WSIDs consists of all WSIDs found in passive scanning and all WSIDs received as a result of active scanning.

-4.3.2 Case of other WLANs
+4.3.2 Other WLAN technologies

-Other WLANs, such as HiperLAN or Bluetooth, are not described in this TS but not excluded.
+Other WLAN technologies, such as HiperLAN or Bluetooth, are not described in this TS but are not excluded.